PavriLab/Schoeberl_Fitz_vonderLinde_et_al/README.md

 ```

 ### Running Environment
 All packages that were used can be found in the `TriCenv.yml` conda environment.
-In addition Latech was installed as techlive 2020.
+In addition LaTeX was installed as techlive 2020.
 This is necessary for the plotting.

 ### FAQ
 #### How do I get the oligos file for my capture probes?